akandola96/Ab_Subgroup_Assignment/README.md

 |*|*|*|

 The **count_abysis** function takes the output of the **xml_parser** function as it's *in_file* and determines how many records were extracted by counting the number of '>' characters it finds.
+Non-essential function used for figures and quality assurance.

 The **original_make_fasta** takes the output of the **xml_parser** function as its input and converts ALL sequences into FASTA formatted sequences.
 It outputs a FASTA formatted file.